 (2) Despite subsection (1), a proposed scheme or amendment of a class prescribed by regulations under the Environmental Protection Act 1986 section 48AAA(2) is not required to be referred to the EPA.

-[Section 20 amended: No. 45 of 2020 s.
-55.]

 21. Environmental review to be undertaken if required by EPA

 (1) This section applies if, for the purposes of assessing a proposed scheme or amendment referred to the EPA under section 20, the EPA has under the Environmental Protection Act 1986 section 48C(1)(a) —